TamayoLeivaJ/TamayoLeivaJ/content/en/_index.md

 featured_image: /images/map.png
 title: 'Hello!'
 ---
-Welcome to my blog!
+## Welcome to my blog!

-Here you can find some of my work and projects, along with other very interesting stories about R, data science, data visualization, ecology and microbial genetics.
+In my blog you will find some of my work and projects, along with other stories about R, data science, visualization, ecology and microbial genetics. [^\*]

+[^\*]: Si desea consultar la versión en español, haga clic en el botón **es** del menú superior.